joldenb/wdi-orientation/README.md

   - As an individual, take 5 minutes to choose 8 values from the list below that you think are most important.
   - Now, take another couple minutes to choose the top 2 from that list.
   - Send those two values to the #wdi-den-june channel.
-  - The Consultants will compile this into a value statement for the team this week.
+  - The Instructors will compile this into a value statement for the team this week.

 ### Goals
  - Another thing we want to establish are growth goals for each student.
 Take the next 5 minutes to come up with:
   - One personal project goal that you would like to see built or be able to build by the end of this training.
   - One personal general goal that you would like to accomplish by the end of this training.
   - Send those two goals to the #wdi-den-june channel.
-  - The Consultants will compile this into a goal list for the team this week, so that we can all help each other reach them by the end of the training.
+  - The Instructors will compile this into a goal list for the team this week, so that we can all help each other reach them by the end of the training.

 ### One Cool Thing